jagtapraj123/YT-Misinformation/README.md

     e.
 Number of Comments

+3. **Caption Scraper :** Takes the YouTube video URL as the input and returns a text file containing captions as the output

-3. **Comments Scraper :** Takes input of a video URL 'v' and number of comments to scrape 'n_c'.
+4. **Comments Scraper :** Takes input of a video URL 'v' and number of comments to scrape 'n_c'.
 It uses web scrapping to search the video and collect top 'n_c' number of text comments.

 ## Files Information